-Northwest College's First Year Experience Program is located inside the Academic and Career Advising Center, ORB 101.
+Northwest College's First Year Experience Program is located inside the Advising Center, ORB 101.
 Stop by and grab a cup of coffee, tea or hot chocolate and visit with us.

 First Year Experience:

 - is dedicated to successful student transition to college

 - connects students to other campus areas and programs

 - provides peer mentors and/or success coaching